andreasmhallberg/readingnotes/README.md

 If there are several authors, the file name only contains the first author, without "et\ al.".

-Subtitles are separated from main title with ` - ` rather than the more common.`: ` for compatibility reasons.
+Subtitles are separated from main title with ` - ` rather than the more common `: ` for compatibility reasons.
 There is some inconsistencies as to whether the subtitle is kept in the file name or not.

 ### Header